Support making RiG more international!

 Alexander von Humboldt Foundation

 The Alexander von Humboldt Foundation promotes research collaborations between excellent international and German researchers.
-It awards more than 2,300 research fellowships and research grants every year.
+The Humboldt Foundation awards more than 2,000 research fellowships and research grants every year.

-The Deutsche Forschungsgemeinschaft (German Research Foundation, DFG) is the central research funding organisation for universities and non-university research institutes in Germany.
-It supports research projects and funds cooperation between researchers – also at an international level.
+The Deutsche Forschungsgemeinschaft (German Research Foundation, DFG) is the central self-governing funding organisation for research at higher education and public research institutions in Germany.
+It supports research projects and funds cooperation between researchers in Germany – also at an international level.

 European Union